But all I know is you're sure lookin' good in my shirt"

 - Mentioned (and, from an in-universe point of view, subverted) in this Homestuck fanfic.
 John and Karkat have, in fact, switched bodies, and it only looks like they've switched clothes because they're still wearing their original outfits.

-- In Dauntless this is one of the tricks C.C. uses both to get on Lelouch's nerves and convince his servants she's actually his mistress.
+- In Dauntless (Allora Gale) this is one of the tricks C.C. uses both to get on Lelouch's nerves and convince his servants she's actually his mistress.

-- While not played up for the sexy, the Emergency! fic "Vectors" has Brice's girlfriend letting arriving paramedics in while wearing his shirt and sweats, after he wakes up feverish and very ill.
-She is a little embarrased, as is he, when he's lucid, at knowing the rest of the paramedics, including Gage and Desoto, are now gossiping about the "walking rulebook" having a girlfriend.
+- While not played up for the sexy, the Emergency! fic "Vectors" has Brice's girlfriend letting arriving paramedics in while wearing his shirt and sweats after he wakes up feverish and very ill.
+She is a little embarrassed, as is he, when he's lucid, at knowing the rest of the paramedics, including Gage and Desoto, are now gossiping about the "walking rulebook" having a girlfriend.

-- A separate fic has her doing this out of necessity, after their, ahem, exertions from the night before leave her shirt too rumpled to be wearable.
+- A separate fic has her doing this out of necessity, after their, ahem, exertions from the night before leaves her shirt too rumpled to be wearable.

 - In the movie version of The Hitchhiker's Guide to the Galaxy, Trillian is seen aboard the Heart of Gold wearing a shirt with three sleeves.
 Who might that belong to?

-- In the Aaron Sorkin-written The American President, President Shepherd begins to outline his plan to slow down his burgeoning relationship with lobbyist Sydney until she's comfortable...just as she enters wearing one of his dress shirts, which clears up the issue remarkably well.
+- In The American President, President Shepherd begins to outline his plan to slow down his burgeoning relationship with lobbyist Sydney until she's comfortable... just as she enters wearing one of his dress shirts, which clears up the issue remarkably well.

 - In the film of Barefoot in the Park, newlywed Corie (Jane Fonda, pictured above), after spending an uninterrupted six days in a suite in the Plaza Hotel, emerges wearing only her husband's pajama top.